pragnesh87/laravel-package-helper/README.md

 Options:
       --api             Exclude the create and edit methods from the controller.
-      --type=TYPE       Manually specify the controller stub file to use.
   -i, --invokable       Generate a single method, invokable controller class.
   -m, --model[=MODEL]   Generate a resource controller for the given model.
   -r, --resource        Generate a resource controller class.